 (They also have mass accommodations (rooms up to 24) for much lower fees, check out their webpage)

 This hotel is the farthest from the studio.
 It is a 15 minutes walk (1.2km), but you can do it in 10 I guess.
 I guess this could be the most comfortable in the list, but still very plain.
 Some rooms have shared showers*, but most have their own toilets and showers**.
 TV & Wifi.

 The studio fee for the 2 weeks is CHF 1750 per participant, to be paid in full via electronic transfer upon receipt of acceptance and in advance of the course.
-This fee includes 11 fully coached workshop days, all the instruction and working materials (paper, inks, use of type, etc), the talks, guest professor, excursion and guided full access to the studio during scheduled workshop time.
-Travel costs, food and accommodation is not included.
+This fee includes 11 fully coached workshop days, all the instruction and working materials (paper, inks, use of type, the production of photoplates etc), the talks, guest professor, excursion and guided full access to the studio during scheduled workshop time.
+Travel costs, food and accommodation are not included.

 The program’s target audience are design students (undergrads and graduate students) and professional designers with a strong focus on typography and poster design.
-All the tasks are designed to work for both, beginners and professionals but require a strong will and motivation from the students side.
+All the tasks are designed to work for both, students and professionals but require a strong will and motivation from the students side.
 Many of the trained skills will be practiced in analog letterpress technique.
 However all of the acquired typographic knowledge is then easy to be transferred to the daily digital practice.
-The number of participants is limited to 12, with a minimum set at 8 students.
-Applications are open until February 26th, 2017.
+The number of participants per session is limited to 12, with a minimum set at 8 students.
+Applications for both sessions are open until March 30, 2018.
 Please apply by sending a CV and a one page letter of motivation (both as a PDF) to:

-Each application will be assessed by the tutors with notification sent on March 1st, 2017.
+All applications will be assessed by the tutors with notification sent on April 3rd, 2018.

 12-03-2018 UPDATE: Dates and details for TSP 2019 will be published at the begin of January 2019!
 Application deadline for 2019 is on March 29, 2019!